Where to Stay in Siena: An Insider’s Guide to the top areas

 San Prospero

-- Best places to stay in Siena for families and a quiet time
+- Best places for families and a quiet time

 - Pros: Quieter atmosphere, green spaces, local vibe, relaxed pace, ample parking.